ThreeSixtyGiving/standard/documentation/metadata.md

 This could be contact information, disclaimer text or anything else you want users to know about your data.

 Be aware to avoid special characters in the field names and use appropriate data formats.
-See guidance on adding Additional fields for further details of what to consider when adding your own fields.
+See guidance on adding [Additional fields](https://standard.threesixtygiving.org/en/new-docs-style/reference/#additional-fields) for further details of what to consider when adding your own fields.

+#### Using hash comments
 As well as adding extra fields of data to the Meta sheet it is also possible to include more extensive information in extra sheets.
-This is done by including ‘Hash Comments’ in the file which tell 360Giving tools to ignore the contents when processing the file.
+This is done by including 'Hash Comments' in the file which tell 360Giving tools to ignore the contents when processing the file.

-These ‘Hash Comments’ should be placed in the first row of the sheet and also in front of the sheet name.
-For further guidance on how to use Hash Comments’ in your 360Giving file contact 360Giving Helpdesk.
+These 'Hash Comments' should be placed in the first row of the sheet and also in front of the sheet name.
+For further guidance on how to use 'Hash Comments' in your 360Giving file contact 360Giving Helpdesk via <support@threesixtygiving.org>.

 ### Making updates to metadata
 Some 360Giving data files are published and remain unchanged from that date.
 However, many publishers share files that are updated to add new grants data on a regular basis and in some cases to make amendments to information that has already been published.

 Similarly the metadata originally published in a file may need to be updated if and when the contents of the data changes.

+Maintaining accurate and up to date metadata is as important as the accuracy of the 360Giving data.

+#### Static metadata
 The contents of some fields are expected to remain unchanged even when the grant data is updated or changed.
 These are the publisher details, issue date, file identifier and license.

+#### Dynamic metadata
 The contents of other fields are expected to be more dynamic.
 The Modified date should be updated each time the file contents are changed, to provide users with an accurate understanding of when changes have happened.

 The title and description of files may change as the contents are updated.
 If the urls to the file and access page change over time, these fields should also be updated to point to the right locations.

-Maintaining accurate and up to date metadata is as important as the accuracy of the 360Giving data.

 ### Other ways to include metadata in 360Giving data
 As well as being able to include metadata using the Meta sheet, there are also two fields in the main 360Giving Data Standard intended for sharing of metadata, alongside the grant information.